How to resize an image in Python

 Popular libraries for image resizing

-While Pillow provides a straightforward method, libraries like OpenCV, scikit-image, and Matplotlib offer more specialized functions for handling different resizing scenarios you might encounter.
+While Pillow is a popular choice, other libraries like OpenCV, scikit-image, and even Matplotlib offer their own robust alternatives for resizing images in Python.

 Resizing images with cv2.resize()